Achieving a Gold Standard Taxonomy

 EK can help you to design and implement a business taxonomy that can be used as the golden source for enterprise repositories and content through our proven Business Taxonomy Design Methodology.
 A business taxonomy is designed for usability and findability of content and allows the flexibility to describe content regardless of organizational silos.
 The business taxonomy can also be leveraged as golden source data to support reporting and navigation.

-If this something you’d like to speak with the experts at EK about, contact us at [email protected].
+If this something you’d like to speak with the experts at EK about, contact us at info@enterprise-knowledge.com.

 EK Team EK Team A services firm that integrates Knowledge Management, Information Management, Information Technology, and Agile Approaches to deliver comprehensive solutions.
 Our mission is to form true partnerships with our clients, listening and collaborating to create tailored, practical, and results-oriented solutions that enable them to thrive and adapt to changing needs.
 More from EK Team »